-The service participates in the national customer satisfaction survey for building standards carried out by the Scottish Government on an annual basis.
-We are fully committed to the survey and would encourage all our customers to participate in future surveys when contacted to do so.
+The service participates in the national customer satisfaction survey for building standards carried out by the Scottish Government.
+We are fully committed to the survey and would encourage all our customers to participate in survey returns when receiving building warrant approval.
+The National Customer Survey link is also publicised and available on "Our Performance" webpage.
+We will also consider extending the availability of the survey once it has bedded in.
 Customer feedback is also sought through local engagement activities such as building warrant exit surveys and stakeholder events (subject to COVID-19 restrictions).
 Local and national feedback is collated, analysed and the findings used to identify improvements that can be made to the customer experience and which are incorporated in the service's continuous improvement plan.